justinjaywang/journal/source/_drafts/what-i-ve-learned-over-my-break.md

 - take lots of long walks, hikes
 - hang out with old friends
 - learn to appreciate what I have

+- become more self aware
+- come up with a plan for growth: my growth model